Runi-VN/LegoHouse/README.md

         Bricks bricks = null;

         /*We always want as many 4's as possible, then 2's, then 1's if necessary.
+(Hint: Uneven length) Generally speaking:
+          N/10 = left digit
+          N%10 = right digit
-(Hint: Uneven length) When we divide we get the difference
+          When we divide we get the actual count or "potential difference".
           When we use the modulus operator (%) we get the remainder*/

         /*IMPORTANT: Integers (in our case ints) do not allow decimals in the same way a double does.